yuvsp/aur-devops/README.md

 # aur-devops

-This repository aimed to deliver a pre-configured Jenkins server, inside a docker container: built via docker-compose file, using a Dockerfile, and equipped with Python to interact with SCM and print an indication.
+This repository aimed to deliver a pre-configured Jenkins server with jenkinsfile 'recipe', inside a docker container: built via docker-compose file, using a Dockerfile, and equipped with Python to interact with SCM and print an indication.

 Main challenges: